 Northern fall foliage, revealed

 Fall comes and goes quickly in the North, and it can be difficult to predict how much time we have between the leaves turning and the snow flying.
 Its brevity makes it a special time, as the bustle of summer has slowed down and we still get to enjoy late sunsets and mild temperatures.
 It’s a favorite time of year for many because of how gorgeous the area becomes when what was once greenery turns to bright yellow and deep red splashed across a mountainous backdrop.
-Here’s the fall foliage to look for this fall, complete with key descriptions of the trees behind the stunning colors you’re enjoying.
+Explore Alaska’s stunning fall colors, complete with key descriptions of the trees behind the stunning colors you’re enjoying.

 The birch tree is easily recognizable with its iconic white, papery bark marked by dark furrows and knots.
 The tree is found across Alaska and into the Yukon and positively lights up the surrounding nature with yellow and orange colors in the fall.